The History of Matzo and Where You Can Find the Best Matzo Ball Soup in LA (Here!)

 Every food has a history, but not many foods have a history as storied as Matzo Ball Soup.
 It’s a tale that precedes even the Bible; one that is told every year in traditional Jewish homes at Passover

-As a traditional aspect of yearly religious celebration, matzo is known by all practicing Jews, but it wasn’t until the 1838 introduction of the automated matzo-making machine that matzo transformed from the lumpy, bumpy bread produced by mothers and grandmothers into the consistent rectangle shape that many Jews and gentiles alike are used to today.
+As a traditional aspect of yearly religious celebration, this unleavened bread is known by all practicing Jews, but it wasn’t until the 1838 introduction of the automated matzo-making machine that this bread transformed from the lumpy, bumpy bread produced by mothers and grandmothers into the consistent rectangle shape that many Jews and gentiles alike are used to today.

 Every Food Has A History, But Not Many Foods Have A History As Storied As Matzo Ball Soup

-Previously only available during Passover and made from scratch by your mother or grandmother, now matzo is available in grocery stores everywhere, year round, and eaten not just by practicing Jews, but anyone with a taste for the crisp, unleavened bread.
+Previously only available during Passover and made from scratch by your mother or grandmother, now this popular bread is available in grocery stores everywhere, year round, and eaten not just by practicing Jews, but anyone with a taste for the crisp, unleavened bread.

-Matzo balls are made by grinding matzo down to meal and mixing the product with eggs, water, and a fat such as oil or chicken fat.
-When in ball form, the bread is traditionally served in chicken broth, and matzo ball soup is just as much a part of Passover as conventional matzo.
+Matzo balls are made by grinding the bread down to meal and mixing the product with eggs, water, and a fat such as oil or chicken fat.
+When in ball form, the bread is traditionally served in chicken broth.
+The popular soup is just as much a part of Passover as conventional matzo.

 At Label’s Table we know the history of matzo and matzo balls, and serve Los Angeles’ best matzo ball soup on every day of the week.